 For a fleeting moment, she opened her eyes.
 I blinked, unsure that it really happened.
 But her eyes remained closed.
 She was sleeping like a baby in her coffin.

 A few minutes later we buried her six feet under.
 It rained hard.
+The sky was crying with us.
 The people around me opened their umbrellas and they went straight to their cars to go home or somewhere else.